How Investors Use Energy Project Metrics to Make (Sustainable) Decisions

 Full load hours

-How much the asset is producing across the year
+How much the asset is expected to produce across the year

 Levelized cost of energy

 Financial metrics such as IRR, NPV, payback period, and cash-on-cash return help investors compare projects and judge profitability.
-Operational metrics such as capacity factor and full load hours show how well an asset performs in real conditions.
-Tariffs and contracts connect output to income.
+Operational metrics such as capacity factor and full load hours indicate how well an asset is expected to perform under real operating conditions.
+Tariffs and contracts connect projected output to income.

 All of this works well for what can be counted.
 It says far less about what actually makes a system robust.